MCP HubMCP Hub

 Standardizing LLM Interaction with MCP Servers

-Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
-It offers a unified framework for LLM-based applications to connect to data sources, get context, use tools, and execute standard prompts.
+Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
+It provides a unified framework for LLM-based applications to connect to data sources, get context, use tools, and execute standard prompts.

 MCP Ecosystem Components

-• MCP Servers: Handle tool availability, execution of functions, static content resources, and preset prompts.
+• MCP Servers: Handle tool availability (exposing available functions), tool execution, static content as resources, and preset prompts.

-• Clients: Manage connections to servers, LLM integration, and message passing.
+• Clients: Manage connections to servers, LLM integration, and message passing between components.

-• Hosts: Provide frontend interfaces, exposing MCP functionality to users and integrating with the overall ecosystem.
+• Hosts: Provide frontend interfaces, surface MCP functionality to users, and serve as integration points in the ecosystem.

 MCP Server Components